 IDC's Open Source Ecosystem service takes an unconventional approach to understanding the importance and size of open source–based solutions that are entering the market today.
-This program analyzes the relative maturity, capabilities, and size of noncommercial implementations of open source software solutions in the context of markets that classically have been served by commercial, non–open source software products and have been sized in terms of dollars of spend annually.
+This program analyzes the relative maturity, capabilities, delivery models, and size of noncommercial implementations of open source software (OSS) solutions in the context of markets that classically have been served by commercial, non–open source software products and have been sized in terms of dollars of spend annually.
 This program provides the "rest of the story" to clients that wish to understand the complete ecosystem that is in play in a given market and the role that open source software plays today and will play in the future.

 - Evaluation of open source projects and related products by functional market

 - Evaluation of the commercial vendors that turn those open source projects into commercially supported products and their ability to penetrate and impact the market